onurcalikus/turkish-cities-towns/README.md

 # turkish-cities-towns
-You can find cities and towns of Türkiye as a javascript library.
+You can find cities and towns of Türkiye as a typscript library.